MOHAMEDHALBES/rtfm/developer-apps-publishing/journey.md

 ![IPA in OK status](img_16.png)

-### Attaching IPA to app identifier
+### Assigning IPA to app identifier

-Now you are ready to attach your IPA to your app and start testing (if you've set publication date in the future when you [created or edited your app identifier](/developer-apps-publishing/journey?id=creating-app-identifier)).
+Now you are ready to assign your IPA to your app and start testing (if you've set publication date in the future when you [created or edited your app identifier](/developer-apps-publishing/journey?id=creating-app-identifier)).

 Click "Assign to App" to assign IPA to your app identifier.